-As mentioned in Part 1 of this blog series, an agile approach to application management is a way to pro-actively prune IT landscapes of technologies with the potential to destabilize organizations.
-Knowing the relationships between your operation’s applications, how each depend upon the other and what resources are needed to support their ongoing performance, is a sure-fire way to keep the gates to your confidential data shut.
+An agile approach to application management is a way to proactively prune IT landscapes of technologies with the potential to destabilize organizations.
+Knowing the relationships between your operation’s applications, how each depends upon the other, and what resources are needed to support their ongoing performance, is a surefire way to keep the gates to your confidential data shut.

-To quote my EA forebears: “it is crucial to identify and understand which underlying technologies exist, their lifecycles, and any software dependencies”.
+To quote my EA forebears: “it is crucial to identify and understand which underlying technologies exist in their lifecycles and any software dependencies”.

 Consider how the following reporting tools in LeanIX enable the precise vulnerability assessment and remediation needed to safeguard your company's data...

-One of a number of report types offered by LeanIX is the “Application Landscape”, a configurable view on the state and interlinking relationships of applications across an operation.
+One of a number of report types offered by LeanIX is the “Application Landscape”, a configurable view of the state and interlinking relationships of applications across an operation.

-Drawing from information contained inside Fact Sheets, users can create visual tables of information from an assortment of filters, many of which designed specifically for security assessment.
-Take the below image, for example:
+Drawing from information contained inside Fact Sheets, users can create visual tables of information from an assortment of filters, many of which are designed specifically for security assessment.

-Here we see applications sorted, at the highest level, by business service plus the five stages of operating “Lifecycle” (from “Plan” to “End of life”).
+Applications are sorted, at the highest level, by business service plus the five stages of operating “Lifecycle” (from “Plan” to “End of life”).
 The report is filtered deeper to include results with a broken “Quality Seal” and if the application is connected to the usage of “Customer Data”.
-As you can see, there are several applications in the red.
+As you can see, there are several applications in red.
 This is an EA’s cue to investigate further what available security patch or software upgrade is needed to stop bleeding and prevent system infection.

 Backdoors to customer data can surface in many locations, not just within applications dedicated to its storage.
-It’s therefore important to use all available Application Landscape reporting views and filters to find improvement.
+It’s therefore important to use all available Application Landscape reporting views and filters to find improvements.

 The Application Matrix reporting tool, as seen in the image below, can separate applications by geography and link distant data objects to determine shared business functions.
 In the snapshot below, vulnerabilities are being viewed by “Business Criticality” and filtered according to “Data Quality: Quality Seal broken” > “Data Objects: Customer Data”.